How Air Purifiers Can Help The Fight Against Viruses

 Any high efficiency air filter will require regular replacing in order to function properly.
 That’s because the filter material can get clogged like any other filter over time.
 While they are long lasting, there’s no good alternative yet to regular maintenance.

 Do Air Purifiers Kill Viruses?

 This is a common question with a slightly complex answer.
-The basic answer is that a good quality HEPA filter is designed to capture virus-sized particles.
+The basic answer is that a good quality filter is designed to capture virus-sized particles.

 Other air filtration methods claim to kill or inactivate COVID particles using alternative technology — but these claims are untested and the filtration technology may cause other harmful issues.

 UV is one alternative technology.
 The hitch is that UV has to be self-contained inside the air purifier since it can cause issues to your eyes and possibly skin.
 It’s a little like staring at the sun.

 If you look at how UV air purifier technology works, the chart for the effectiveness is measured in minutes or hours.
 Often it's after 2 hours.
 The air moving through an air purifier moves through in a second or less.
 UV will not do anything for the air that is passing through the machine, there simply isn't enough contact time.

 Ultimately, using UV is pretty meaningless for viruses if you have a high quality filter.
 Other brands claim to kill things with their machine that will die anyways if the filter is good.
 So in a way air purifiers can kill viruses but it’s nothing as dramatic as it’s made to sound.

 Alternatively, if the filter is not good and the particles pass through the UV is not going to do anything.

 Other technologies have tried to replicate the power of HEPA filter based media but are less effective shortcuts.
 To date, nothing comes close to a high efficiency air filter and a strong motor.